sumatrapdfreader/sumatrapdf/mupdf/docs/src/mutool-clean.rst

 ----

 `[pages]`
-   Comma separated list of page numbers and ranges.
-If no pages are supplied then all document pages will be considered for the output file.
+   Comma separated list of page numbers and ranges (for example: 1,5,10-15,20-N), where the character N denotes the last page.
+If no pages are specified, then all pages will be included.

 .. include:: footer.rst